XYIAN/life-forge/README.md

 - **Light/Dark Modes**: Instant switching for any time of day
 - **Surprise Me**: Random theme generator for when you want something fresh
 - **Glassmorphism Design**: Modern, translucent interface with subtle animations
+- **Consistent Button Theming**: All buttons properly adapt to theme changes

 ## 🎮 How to Get Started